hannesdelbeke/brain/Blender PyFlow R&D.md

 > [!WARNING] on hold
 >   Since I don't have a strong answer for this I'll put this R&D on hold.
+>   Best use case likely is marketing. users love this shit.
+>   could use this to sell the idea of [[plugget]]. download nodes on a marketplace
 >
 >   in combination with [[plugget]], a user can download some nodes. and e.g. run validation node on a mesh. set up a quick and simple pipeline.
   The idea of a universal node graph is cool.
 But what really matters is [[environment management]] and [[validation]]